officelifehq/docs/docs/documentation/operate/project-management.md

 ### Updating or deleting a task

-To update or delete a task, simply mouse-over the task, and click on the option you would like to do.
+To update or delete a task,  mouse-over the task, and click on the option you would like to do.

 You can also go to the details of a task and select the Edit option on the right sidebar.